 - Clery Act and Title IX

-Before being allowed to dispatch their public safety role on their own, we would require our officers to undergo supervised field training that includes an introduction to community leaders, particularly of underserved or traditionally marginalized communities in or near their service area.
-And we would ensure that training occurs regularly to reinforce important lessons and teach new ones.
+Before being allowed to dispatch their public safety role on their own, we will require our officers to undergo supervised field training that includes an introduction to community leaders, particularly of underserved or traditionally marginalized communities in or near their service area.
+And we will ensure that training occurs regularly to reinforce important lessons and teach new ones.
 More details about our plans for training can be found in Appendix P1 of the Interim Study Report.